infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/home-screen.md

-3. Once you’ve decided on your spawn point, you’ll be able to see what airport and gate has been selected in the top right of your device on the card
+3. Once you’ve decided on your spawn point, you’ll be able to see your aircraft along with the spawn location's name on the airport.
+The airport's name will also be shown when not in a selection screen

   ​